Orientation-Aware Graph Neural Networks for Protein Structure Representation Learning: Introduction

-Most existing works in modelling protein structures directly borrow neural network designs from other application areas such as computer vision and data mining (\textit{e.g.} 3D-CNNs \cite{ji20123d}, GNNs \cite{kipf2016semi}, Transformers \cite{vaswani2017attention}).
-Although compatible with general 3D object data, these models mainly focus on the overall protein topology but overlook the subtleties in the fine-grained geometries, which could be essential in many scenarios.
-For instance, given an amino acid characterized by its backbone atoms (carbon, nitrogen, and oxygen) and a side-chain, as shown in \Figref{fig:model_overview}, the locations of the backbone atoms determine the protein skeleton locally and its local frame orientation affects how it interacts with other amino acids, either of which can have important impacts on the entire protein structure \cite{nelson2008lehninger}.
-It is also well-known that a small change to the side chain angles could cause a significant change to the protein functionality, especially when it interacts with other biological molecules \cite{jacobson2002role,misiura2021dlpacker}.
+Most existing works in modeling protein structures directly borrow models designed for other applications, including 3D-CNNs \cite{ji20123d}, Transformers \cite{vaswani2017attention}) and GNNs \cite{kipf2016semi}.
+However, these models have overlooked the subtleties in the fine-grained geometries, which are much more essential in protein structures.
+For instance, given an amino acid in the protein structure, as shown in \Figref{fig:model_overview}, the locations of four backbone atoms determine a local frame and different residues interact with each other through performing specific orientations between their frames, either of which have significant impacts on the protein structure and its function \cite{nelson2008lehninger}.

-Recent attempts in building geometric-aware neural networks mainly focus on baking 3D \emph{rigid transformations} into network operations, leading to the area of $\mathrm{SO}(3)$-invariant and equivariant networks.
-One of representative works is the Vector Neuron Network (VNN) \cite{deng2021vector}, which achieves $\mathrm{SO}(3)$-equivariance on point clouds by generalizing scalar neurons to vectors.
-Another follow-up work is the GVP-GNN \cite{jing2021equivariant} that similarly vectorizes hidden neurons on GNN and demonstrates better prediction accuracy on protein design and quality evaluation tasks.
-These models adopt \emph{linear combinations} of input vector features, which significantly limits their modeling capability.
-A simple example is that, given two input vector features $\vv_1$ and $\vv_2$, the outputs $w_1\vv_1+w_2\vv_2$ through one linear layer is constrained in the 2D plane spanned by $\vv_1,\vv_2$ even after applying their vector version of non-linearities.
-A more concrete application in the experiment section demonstrates how VNN-based models are limited in perceiving angles (\textit{e.g.} side-chain torsion angles), which have been proven crucial for proteins to interact with other partners through non-covalent bonds \cite{nelson2008lehninger}.
+Recent attempts in building geometry-aware neural networks mainly focus on baking \emph{3D rigid transformations} into network operations, leading to the area of $\mathrm{SO}(3)$-invariant and equivariant networks.
+One representative work is the Vector Neuron Network (VNN) \cite{deng2021vector}, which achieves $\mathrm{SO}(3)$-equivariance on point clouds by generalizing scalar neurons to 3D vectors.
+Another work is the GVP-GNN \cite{jing2021equivariant} that similarly vectorizes hidden neurons in GNN and demonstrates better accuracy on protein tasks.
+However, they can only adopt \emph{linear combinations} of input vectors, significantly limiting their modeling capability.
+A simple example is that given two input vector features $\vv_1$ and $\vv_2$, the outputs $w_1\vv_1+w_2\vv_2$ through one linear layer are constrained in the 2D plane spanned by $\vv_1,\vv_2$ even after applying their scalar-product non-linearities.
+That is, VNN-based models are limited in processing orientational features, which have been proven crucial for proteins to perform their functions and interact with other partners (\textit{e.g.} inner-residue torsion angles, inter-residue orientations) \cite{nelson2008lehninger,voet2010biochemistry,xu2006fast,alford2017rosetta}.